 As of April 1, 2022, Blackstone Inc. ("Blackstone" or our "Sponsor") and Bryce Maddock and Jaspar Weir (our "Co-Founders" and each a "Co-Founder") beneficially own approximately 96.3% of the combined voting power of our Class A common stock and Class B common stock.
 Our Class A common stock has one vote per share and our Class B common stock has ten votes per share.
-Because of this ten-to-one voting ratio between our Class B and Class A common stock, the holders of our Class B common stock collectively will continue to control a majority of the combined voting power of our common stock and therefore be able to control all matters submitted to our stockholders for approval so long as the shares of Class B common stock represent at least 9.1% of all outstanding shares of our Class A and Class B common stock.
-Each share of our Class B common stock may be convertible into one share of our Class A common stock at any time and will convert automatically upon certain transfers and upon the earlier of (i) June 10, 2028 and (ii) (x) with respect to Blackstone, the first date on which the aggregate number of outstanding shares of our Class B common stock and (y) with respect to each Co-Founder, the first date on which the aggregate number of shares of our Class B common stock and (y) with respect to each Co-Founder, the first date on which the aggregate number of our outstanding shares to represent at least 5.0% of the aggregate number of our outstanding shares of common stock and (y) with respect to each Co-Founder, the first date on which the aggregate number of our outstanding shares to represent at least 5.0% of the aggregate number of our outstanding shares of common stock and (y) with respect to each Co-Founder, the first date on which the aggregate number of our outstanding shares of common stock.
+Because of this ten-to-one voting ratio between our Class B and Class A common stock, the holders of our Class B common stock collectively will continue to control a majority of the combined voting power of our common stock and therefore be able to control all matters submitted to our stockholders for approval so long as the shares of Class B common stock may be convertible into one share of our Class A common stock at any time and will convert automatically upon certain transfers and upon the earlier of (i) June 10, 2028 and (ii) (x) with respect to Blackstone, the first date on which the aggregate number of our outstanding shares of common stock and (y) with respect to each Co-Founder, the first date on which the aggregate number of our outstanding shares of our Class B common stock held by such Co-Founder ceases to represent at least 5.0% of the aggregate number of our outstanding shares of our Class B common stock held by such Co-Founder